programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 You're now ready to start coding.

-## Create a Jupyter notebook with a browser.
+## Connect to Jupyter with a browser and create a notebook.

 ### Create a new notebook.
 Create a new notebook by selecting `new -> Python 3` from the dropdown in the top right corner.
 You have now created a new, blank notebook:

 {% include figure.html filename="start-screen.png" caption="Jupyter welcome page" %}

+TODO : describe parts of notebook

 You can see this file by returning to the terminal and running `ls` (on Unix/Mac) or `dir` on Windows.